raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 ##BCM283x Boot Process

-BCM283x devices consist of a VideoCore 'GPU' and ARM 'CPU' cores.
-The GPU is in fact a system consisting of a DSP processor and hardware accelerators for imaging, video encode and decode, 3D graphics and image compositing.
+BCM283x devices consist of a VideoCore GPU and ARM CPU cores.
+The GPU is in fact a system consisting of a DSP processor and hardware accelerators for imaging, video encode and decode, 3D graphics, and image compositing.

-In BCM283x devices it is the DSP core in the GPU that boots first and is responsible for general setup and housekeeping before booting up the main ARM processor(s).
+In BCM283x devices, it is the DSP core in the GPU that boots first.
+It is responsible for general setup and housekeeping before booting up the main ARM processor(s).

 The BCM283x devices as used on Raspberry Pi and Compute Module boards have a 3 stage boot process:

-1. The GPU DSP comes out of reset and executes code from a small internal ROM (the Boot ROM).
-The sole purpose of this code is to load a 'second stage' boot loader via one of the external interfaces.
-On a Pi or Compute Module this code first looks for a 2nd stage boot loader on the SD card (eMMC) and expects it to be called `bootcode.bin` and be on the first partition (which must be FAT32).
-If no SD card is found or no `bootcode.bin` is found, the Boot ROM sits and waits in 'USB boot' mode, waiting for a host to give it a second stage boot loader via the USB interface.
+1. The GPU DSP comes out of reset and executes code from a small internal ROM (the boot ROM).
+The sole purpose of this code is to load a second stage boot loader via one of the external interfaces.
+On a Raspberry Pi or Compute Module, this code first looks for a second stage boot loader on the SD card (eMMC); it expects this to be called `bootcode.bin` and to be on the first partition (which must be FAT32).
+If no SD card is found or `bootcode.bin` is found, the Boot ROM sits and waits in 'USB boot' mode, waiting for a host to give it a second stage boot loader via the USB interface.

 2. The second stage boot loader (`bootcode.bin` on the sdcard or `usbbootcode.bin` for usb boot) is responsible for setting up the LPDDR2 SDRAM interface and various other critical system funcions and then loading and executing the main GPU firmware (called `start.elf`, again on the primary SD card partition).